Aidar5/nattoeng/docs/source/exercises/22_exercises.rst

     Out[6]: 'conf t\r\nEnter configuration commands, one per line.
 End with CNTL/Z.\r\nR1(config)#interface loop55\r\nR1(config-if)#ip address 5.5.5.5 255.255.255.255\r\nR1(config-if)#end\r\nR1#'

-Задание 22.2c
+Task 22.2c
 ~~~~~~~~~~~~~

 Copy CiscoTelnet class from task 22.2b and change send_config_commands() method by adding error check.

 Method send_config_commands() should have an additional parameter *strict*:

-* strict=True means that if error is detected, it is necessary to generate a ValueError exception
+* strict=True means that if error is detected, it is necessary to generate ValueError exception
 * strict=False means that if error is detected, all you have to do is to display error message

-Method should return output similar to the send_config_set() method of netmiko (example of output below).
+Method should return output similar to send_config_set() method of netmiko (example of output below).
 Exception and error text in example below.

 Example of class instance creation: